Causes of Failure of 1956 Constitution of Pakistan:

 2. Electorate Issue:

-Another cause for the failure of the 1956 Constitution was the Electoral issue.
+Another cause for the failure of 1956 Constitution was the Electoral issue.
 There was a deadlock on the determination of the electoral system in the country.

 Awami League, the Republican party, and NAP favored a joint electorate system while on the other hand parties like Muslim League, and Nizam-e-Islam party demanded a separate electorate system.